-I am an incoming UC President’s Postdoctoral Fellow in the Department of Agricultural and Resource Economics at the University of California, Davis.
+I am a UC President’s Postdoctoral Fellow in the Department of Agricultural and Resource Economics at the University of California, Davis.

-My research investigates how environmental change and policies shape and are shaped by patterns of socioeconomic and environmental inequalities in the context of water resources and management.
-I integrate new data, economic and natural science theories, and econometric methods to analyze these interactions.
-My recent projects focus on quantifying the social equity outcomes of water scarcity and regulation in California.
+My research investigates how environmental change and policies shape and are shaped by patterns of socioeconomic and environmental inequality.
+I combine natural science and rich geospatial and administrative data with economic theory and empirical methods to analyze these interactions.
+My recent work quantifies the distributional and welfare impacts of water scarcity and regulation in both household and agricultural settings.

-Originally from Singapore, I hold a Bachelor’s degree in Economics from the National University of Singapore, as well as a Master’s degree in Economics from the University of California, Santa Barbara.
-Before starting my Ph.D. program, I worked as a research analyst at the Global Policy Lab at the University of California, Berkeley, under the guidance of Professor Solomon Hsiang.
+Originally from Singapore, I hold a bachelor’s degree in Economics from the National University of Singapore and a Ph.D. in Economics & Environmental Science from the University of California, Santa Barbara, where I was advised by Tamma Carleton.
+Prior to my doctoral studies, I was a pre-doctoral fellow at the Global Policy Lab at the University of California, Berkeley, under the guidance of Solomon Hsiang.

 Email: sandysum@ucdavis.edu